katrine-bay/documentation_platform/my-website/docs/doc1.md

 ### Requirements

-You need a valid account to be able to use the VoiceAnalytics Client.
+You need an account to be able to use the Voice Analytics Client.
-If you don’t have an existing Smile Account please register using your Email by following this [link](https://smile-dev.jabra.com/registration?organization=GN-XX&teamName=temp).
+If you don’t have an existing Smile Account please register using your e-mail by following this [link](https://smile-dev.jabra.com/registration?organization=GN-XX&teamName=temp).